 1. Human Error

 No one likes to admit their mistakes… but even pilots and sailors are known to make one or two every now and then.
 The Bermuda Triangle’s tropical weather and crystal blue water make it a prime aviation stomping ground for everyone from veteran pilots and Navy sailors to amateurs looking to play around.
 There’s a lot of traffic in the area, and when you add in the turbulent weather patterns, swift currents and a landscape composed of a lot of similar-looking islands, it can be really easy to lose your way.

 2. Magnetic Variation – Compass Malfunction

 This theory, proposed by the Coast Guard over 30 years ago, states: “The majority of disappearances can be attributed to the area’s unique environmental features.
 First, the “Devil’s Triangle” is one of the two places on earth that a magnetic compass does point towards true north.
 Normally it points toward magnetic north.
 The difference between the two is known as compass variation.
-The amount of variation changes by as much as 20 degrees as one circumnavigates the earth.
+The number of variation changes by as much as 20 degrees as one circumnavigates the earth.
 If this compass variation or error is not compensated for, a navigator could find himself far off course and in deep trouble.”

 3. Electronic Fog or Time Wrap

 This theory came into existence from a single incident.
 In 1970, Floridian pilot Bruce Gernon and his father were en route from Andros Island to Bimini Island in the Bahamas when they came across a strange cloud that they say grew exponentially before morphing into a tunnel.
 He flew into that rotating vortex, he says, only to emerge in a thick “electronic fog” with a white haze surrounding the plane.